Kitware/vtk-book/VTKBook/08Chapter8.md

   <figcaption style="color:blue"><b>Figure 8-30</b>.
 Using search structure (containing points) to find cells. (a) Points are associated with appropriate bucket.
 Point $p$ is used to index into bucket, and closest point(s) pi is found.
 Cells using pi are evaluated for the cell containing p. (b) Sometimes closest points pi are not used by cells containing p. </figcaption>
 </figure>

 Inserting points into a search structure is easier because points can be uniquely placed into a bucket.
 Inserting points also allows us to search for both points and cells.
 Cells can be found by using $p$ to index into the appropriate bucket.
 The closest point(s) $p_i$ to $p$ are then located.
 Using the topological adjacency operator to retrieve the cells using points pi, we can then search these cells for the cell containing $p$.
-This procedure must be used with caution, however, since the closest points may not be used by the cells containing $p$ (**Figure 8-30**).
+This procedure must be used with caution, however, since the closest points may not be used by the cells containing $p$ ({ref}`Figure 8-30 <Figure-8-30>`).

 ## 8.8 Cell / Line Intersection

 An important geometric operation is intersection of a line with a cell.
 This operation can be used to interactively select a cell from the rendering window, to perform ray-casting for rendering, or to geometrically query data.

-In the _Visualization Toolkit_ each cell must be capable of intersecting itself against a line. **Figure 8-31** summarizes these operations for the nine linear primary cell types supported by VTK.
+In the _Visualization Toolkit_ each cell must be capable of intersecting itself against a line. {ref}`Figure 8-31 <Figure-8-31>` summarizes these operations for the nine linear primary cell types supported by VTK.
 (Intersections on composite cells are implemented by intersecting each primitive cell in turn.)
 Note that the procedure for intersecting higher order cells is the same.

 Line/cell intersection for 0D, 1D, and 2D cells follows standard approaches.
 Intersection against 3D cells is difficult.
 This is because the surfaces of these cells are described parametrically and are not necessarily planar.
 For example, to intersect a line with a tetrahedron, we can intersect the line against the four triangular faces of the tetrahedron.
 Hexahedron, however, may have non-planar faces.
 Thus, we cannot intersect the line against six quadrilateral, planar faces.
 Instead, we use line/face intersection as an initial guess, and project the intersection point onto the surface of the cell.
 This produces an approximate result, but is accurate enough for most applications.